Where I Wanna Be (Donell Jones album)

 Where I Wanna Be is the second studio album by American R&B singer Donell Jones.
-It was released by LaFace Records on October 12, 1999 in the United States.
+It was released by LaFace Records and Arista Records on October 12, 1999, in the United States.
 The follow-up to his debut album My Heart (1996), it became his most successful album to date, having gone platinum, and produced three singles, including the worldwide hit "U Know What's Up", Donell's biggest hit single to date, peaking inside the top 10 in the Billboard Hot 100 and at number two on the UK Singles Chart.
-The album also includes the UK hit "Shorty (Got Her Eyes on Me)", the minor R&B/Hip Hop hit "This Luv" and the US smash hit, soulful ballad and title track, "Where I Wanna Be".
+The album also includes the UK hit "Shorty (Got Her Eyes on Me)", the minor R&B/Hip Hop hit "This Luv" and the US smash hit and title track, "Where I Wanna Be".

 Critical reception

 AllMusic editor Stephen Thomas Erlewine rated the album four out of five stars.
 He found that "on the surface of things, Jones may sound similar to a lot of his peers, but there's a greater sense of musical sophistication in his music.
 There are light touches of jazz, suave electric pianos, and an easy seductiveness to the entire production [...]
 For much of the album, Jones hits the right tone – balancing mood, song, and performance quite alluringly.
 It gets him and the listener where they wanna be."
+Rolling Stone's K. Leander Williams wrote that "Jones' vision of R&B; is more temperate than jiggy; he's a loveman who'd rather cajole his would-be paramours than steamroll them.
+However, once you get past the swirling acoustic guitar that graces the best tracks on Jones' second effort, Where I Wanna Be, you can glimpse some of the frustrations that trouble even a cool young smoothie."

+Vibe editor Joanne Eustache found that while Where I Wanna Be "has its share of downfalls, Jones' latest project gets mucho props overall for being sincere and tasteful in an R&B; era filled with pretentiousness and lewdness.
+While he has a while to go before he reaches the status of R&B; lovemeisters D'Angelo, Eric Benet and Brian McKnight, albums like Where I Wanna Be contribute to the campaign of reinstating the old-school R&B; standard of originality.
+And while its sleepy melodies don't make it the ideal joint to pump on a cross-country car ride, it is ideal for setting the tone at a cozy gathering."
+In a retrospective review for BBC Music, Daryl Easlea wrote: "Jones' Where I Wanna Be is a perfect snapshot of US RnB/nu-soul at the turn of the 21st century.
+It is immaculately produced and delivered with great accomplishment.
+There is little room for spontaneity or error; it is highly polished soul at its super shiniest."